stki9539/Calorie-Website/README.md

 Non-Functional Requirements-
 NFR1.
 As administrators our website should be accessible anywhere with an internet or wifi connnection.
 NFR2.
-User input should be quick and efficient.
+As administrators our website should calculate user input quickly and efficiently.
 NFR3.
-User should get result of tracker immediately.
+As administatos our website should allow User to get result of tracker immediately.

 **Methodology:**
 Agile